MagicFusion/MagicFusion.github.io/README.md

 merge_mode=1
 ```

-For Application 1 and 2, we get the experimental result just by setting `merge_mode=1`.

 For Application 1, i.e., fine-grained fusion, you just need to change expert model to a fine-grained car model, then
 give a scene prompt to general model and a fine-grained prompt to car model.